-Here’s a question we get a lot!
-One of the most commonly held beliefs about life coaching is that it’s just another form of therapy.
-It’s easy to understand why.
+One of the most commonly held misconceptions about life coaching is that it’s just another form of therapy.
+And it’s easy to understand why.
 People who seek out life coaches, therapists, and counselors are all linked by the common desire to make progress in their lives.

 “Therapy” has become a catchall term that runs the gamut of mental health services and techniques.
 In reality, a therapist is trained in the workings of the human mind, and has a particular license to practice psychotherapy.
 These professionals have undergone advanced training, usually at the master’s or doctoral level.

 A therapist is also who you’d want to check in with if you are experiencing emotional or behavior challenges that interfere with your ability to function at your best.

-Therapists treat mental illnesses using psychotherapeutic methods, and help their clients achieve and maintain baseline mental health.
+Therapists are licensed to treat mental illnesses using psychotherapeutic methods, and help their clients achieve and maintain baseline mental health.
 Psychotherapy includes treatment of depression, anxiety, PTSD, bipolar disorder, and other diagnosable conditions.

 Counseling is similar to therapy in many ways, but is generally considered a shorter-term intervention than working with a therapist.

 Counselors are trained to support clients experiencing psychological illnesses such as anxiety and depression, and can also help people work through emotional problems, self-esteem issues, alcohol and substance abuse, and marital challenges.

 There are many different types of coaches practicing today.
-Here at JRNI, we have coaches representing a wide range of specialties: executive coaches, fitness coaches, self-love coaches, couples coaching, writing coaches, and more!
+Here at JRNI, we train coaches representing a wide range of specialties: executive coaches, fitness coaches, self-love coaches, couples coaching, writing coaches, and more!
 While the interests and niches that coaches serve may be diverse, there are common threads that run through all forms of coaching.

 Unlike counseling or therapy, coaching assumes a baseline level of emotional wellness, and focuses on the present and on co-creating the future.

 A good coach understands theories and models of change, and brings tools for self-inquiry, focus, and accountability to the table.
-The coach’s techniques are similar to a therapist’s in that they are often research and evidence-based, and rooted in positive psychology.
+The coach’s techniques are similar to a therapist’s in that they are research and evidence-based, and rooted in positive psychology.

 A therapist explores the question “How did you get here?”
 The coach will ask: “Where are you headed?”

 What does this mean?
-Simple.
-Your neighbor can wake up tomorrow morning, say she is a life coach, and start building her business.
+Simply put: your neighbor can wake up tomorrow morning, say she is a life coach, and start a business.
 There’s nothing stopping her from doing so if people are willing to pay for her services.

-This is where the International Coach Federation plays an important role.
+This is where the International Coach Federation comes into play.
 The ICF is a non-government organization dedicated to professional coaching.
-And with the number of coaches growing every year, clients are learning the importance of seeking ICF-certified coaches, or those who have studied with an ICF-certified coaching program like what we offer here at the JRNI Coaching Intensive.
+And with the number of coaches growing every year, clients are learning the importance of seeking coaches who have been certified through an ICF accredited coach training program like what we offer through the JRNI Coaching Intensive.

 Which One Is Right for You?